OPS-E2E-PPE/VBA-Docs/api/Project.PjAssignmentTimescaledData.md

 ---
-title: PjAssignmentTimescaledData Enumeration (Project) ms.prod: project-server
+title: PjAssignmentTimescaledData enumeration (Project) ms.service: project-server
 api_name:
 - Project.PjAssignmentTimescaledData
 ms.assetid: c753d5a9-4279-2cad-1206-2839a44d0182
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PjAssignmentTimescaledData Enumeration (Project)
+# PjAssignmentTimescaledData enumeration (Project)

 Contains constants that specify a field for timescaled data in the Project database.
 For more information about working with fields in Project, see the "Fields reference overview" topic in Project Help.